Internships

 Internship Eligibility

-To be eligible to complete a credited internship, students must meet the following requirements:
+To be eligible to complete a for-credit internship, students must meet the following requirements:

-• Are enrolled in a degree program at the time of the internship
+• Currently enrolled in a degree program at the time of the internship *

-• Have completed their Foundation year (at least 27 credits)
+• BFA students who have completed their Foundation year (at least 27 credits)

 • Have a cumulative GPA of 2.5 or above

-• The internship should be in a creative industry that relates to your program of study and professional goals.
+• Internship should be within an industry that relates to the student's program of study and professional goals.

-• Experiences on MICA's campus relating to MICA's routine operations are not eligible, with the exception of internships with Globe Collection & Press.
+• Experiences on MICA's campus relating to MICA's routine operations are not eligible, with the exception of internships with Globe Collection & Press, and RCCE’s E/Studio.

-• Unpaid internship experiences must adhere to the factors of the “primary beneficiary test” established by US Department of Labor's Fair Labor Standards Act:
+• Unpaid internship experiences are to adhere to the “primary beneficiary test” established by US Department of Labor's Fair Labor Standards Act

 1. The extent to which the intern and the employer clearly understand that there is no expectation of compensation.
 Any promise of compensation, express or implied, suggests that the intern is an employee and vice versa.